kral2/add-vm-attributes/README.md

 # Workflow Description

-The workflow is a resouece action that allows you to add one or more custom attrbutes to a vm as a day 2 operation.
+The workflow is a resource action that allows you to add one or more custom attrbutes to a vm as a day 2 operation.

 # Workflow Type